ntoll/ntoll.github.io/article/vienna/index.md

 on our bond: both the light and the shadows, the joy and distress, the easy and the difficult.
 It was the sort of conversation only long term lovers, who have grown together like two trees standing next to each other in a forest (roots entwined), can have.
-I'll leave it at that, because such conversations are special because of their private and unique-to-the-participants nature.
+I'll leave it at that.
+Such conversations are special because of their private and unique-to-the-participants nature.
 Yet such conversations are also the most important conversations that lovers can have, and that Sunday was one of those occasions for Mary and I to connect in